ErikDz/semester_4/CSE207/final/apuntes.md

     5. Once responded, router updates it swithching table.

 In summary: to identify, unambiguously, one single resource on the internet.
+##### Extras from final
+- Having only end-systems involved in transport protocol signalling renders the network more flexible and evolutive.
 </details>